 “I am, I’m on my way,” I assured her.

-To make the call, I used the account number of a phone chargecard that I have had for many years, this was written on my route guide (no point in carrying the card itself); you simply dial your account number, a PIN, and the number you wish to call.
+To make the call, I used the account number of a phone chargecard that I have had for many years, this was written on my route guide (no point in carrying the card itself); you simply dial your account number followed by a PIN and the number you wish to call.
 I scarcely use it from one year to another, and it was surprising that it was still active, especially in these days of mobile phones.
 (Update: it no longer works.)
 Interestingly, I was never billed for this call.

 A gentle stroll, at first downhill, took me along the wooded Nanmor valley, till I crossed first the tiny river on a footbridge, and then a little road, on the opposite side of which a footpath continued through oak trees.
 Now the serious work commenced, for the path climbed increasingly steeply up the hillside flanking the valley.
 Things eased off a bit when I reached a wall and rounded its outer corner, but here there were large pools of water to be negotiated.